FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Scene_based_streams.md

 ## Encoded audio

-Ambisonic as opposed to other surround and spatial techniques and methods does not carry a speaker signal.
-It is an **encoded** audio signal that has to be **decoded** to the speaker signals.
-This encoding / decoding scheme has the advantage of being very portable and flexible since one is not bound to a specific speaker setup. i.e., you can have your ambisonic mix played on a number of speaker setups, for instance quad, headphones (binaural), 5.1, 6, 8, 7 speakers, etc. based on the chosen decoder.
+Ambisonic, as opposed to other surround and spatial techniques and methods does not carry a speaker signal.
+It is an **encoded** audio signal that has to be **decoded** to listen on speakers.
+This encoding / decoding scheme has the advantage of being very portable and flexible since one is not tied to a specific speaker setup. i.e., you can have your ambisonic mix played on a number of speaker setups, for instance quad, headphones (binaural), 5.1, 6, 8, 7 speakers, etc. based on the chosen decoder.

 When Ambisonics is played back on speakers, all the speakers contribute to the directional content, what one is hearing is not the sound coming from a specific speaker but from a specific direction.